|

 Relax into Fall at Wisconsin Dells’ Most Luxurious Spa

 While downtown Wisconsin Dells is a bustle of activity and sensory stimulation, Sundara Spa is a tranquil resort nestled in the forest just a few miles away.
 A destination in and of itself, Sundara Spa’s facilities are included for every guest.
 They offer thermal pools, a Cambrian sandstone aromatherapy bath ritual, and meditation rooms.
-You could spend days hiking the spa’s nature trails, enjoying the top-rated spa, or lounging amid the tree tops.
+You could spend days hiking the spa’s nature trails, enjoying the top-rated spa, or lounging amid the treetops.

-Sundara Spa offers unique seasonal services, and fall-lovers will want to book a Season’s Freshest massage or body wrap.
+Sundara Spa offers unique seasonal services, and fall lovers will want to book a Season’s Freshest massage or body wrap.
 Fall’s theme is the Ayurvedic Season of Vata.
 Services will include clove, patchouli and clary sage which are said to balance and warm the soul.

 Enjoy Fall Produce at a Wisconsin Dells Farm